Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 - Creating and expressing your own ideas and work

-- Properly citing and referencing other people’s ideas and work, giving appropriate credit
+- Properly citing and referencing ideas and work that are not your own, giving appropriate credit

 - Performing with honesty during examinations, avoiding collusion, collaboration and/or the use of unauthorized resources